-6. The fall of complex tenses

-The micro-change in the feature content of bare verbs, resulting in the evolution of aspectual verb pairs and the systematic distinction of [+/- telicity], has eventually led to a macro-change: the emergence of situation aspect marking made viewpoint aspect marking redundant, and led to the disappearance of complex tenses.
+The rise and fall of Hungarian complex tenses 5.7 The fall of complex tenses The micro-change in the feature content of bare verbs, resulting in the evolution of aspectual verb pairs and the systematic distinction of [\pm telicity], has eventually led to a macro-change: the emergence of situation aspect marking made viewpoint aspect marking redundant, and led to the disappearance of complex tenses.
 In most cases, atelic events are imperfective, and telic events are perfective.
-However, 15th century Hungarian was also capable of systematically encoding mismatches between the two types of aspect, describing, e.g., incomplete telic events (26) or incomplete series of telic events (27), by combining a telicizing verbal particle with an imperfective verb form (Gerőcs 2011):

-(26) Ki meg-foguan mg foit'-a uala otet monduan Ad who PRT-grabbing PRT throttle-IMPERF.3SG be.PAST him saying give.IMP.2SG meg miuèl tartoz-ol back what.INSTR owe-2SG 'Who, having grabbed, was throttling him, saying, Pay me that thou owest.'
-(München Codex 1416, p.
-24 verso)

-(27) kikèt akar uala meg-ol uala who.PL.ACC want.IMPERF.3SG be.PAST PRT-kill.IMPERF.3SG be.PAST kikèt akar uala meg-uèr uala who.PL.ACC want.IMPERF.3SG be.PAST PRT-beat.IMPERF.3SG be.PAST 'whom he would he slew; whom he would he put down' (Vienna Codex 1416, p.
-143)

-Such mismatches between situation aspect and viewpoint aspect, however, were not common enough to support the coexistence of two aspectual systems.
+However, fifteenth century Hungarian was also capable of systematically encoding mismatches between the two types of aspect, describing, for example, incomplete telic events (26) or incomplete series of telic events (27), by combining a telicizing verbal particle with an imperfective verb form (Gerőcs 2011). - (26) Ki meg-foguan mg foit'-a uala otet monduan who prt-grabbing prt throttle-ipfv.3sg be.pst him saying Ad meg miuèl tartoz-ol give.imp.2sg back what.ins owe-2sg 'Who, having grabbed, was throttling him, saying, Pay me that thou owest.'
+(München Codex 1416, p.24 verso) - (27) kikèt akar uala meg-ol uala kikèt who.pl.acc want.ipfv.3sg be.pst prt-kill.ipfv.3sg be.pst who.pl.acc akar uala meg-uèr uala want.ipfv.3sg be.pst prt-beat.ipfv.3sg be.pst 'whom he would he slew; whom he would he put down.'
+(Vienna Codex 1416, p.143) Such mismatches between situation aspect and viewpoint aspect, however, were not common enough to support the coexistence of two aspectual systems.
 It was viewpoint aspect marking that started fading.
 As a first step, the present perfect blended functionally with the simple past, eventually supplanting it completely.
-Val-a 'be-PAST', the temporal auxiliary of the past perfect and past continuous paradigms, was also more and more often replaced by vol-t 'be-PERF', as a consequence of which the same suffix appeared in the positions of both the tense marker and the aspect marker in complex verb forms, increasing the confusion.

-(28) Ki hallot-t-a vol-t valamikoron ezt hog az zentoknec coronaia who hear-PERF-3SG be-PERF ever this.ACC that the saints.DAT crown.POSS toviskel coronaztassec thorn.with crown.PASS.SUBJ.3SG 'Who had heard before that the saints' crown be crowned with thorns' (Döbrentei Codex 1508, p.
-5 verso)

-The use of volt in the past continous (29) indicates that by beginning of the 16th century -t had lost its perfectivity feature; it simply marked past events, rather than past events with a present result:

-(29) Wgh mond zenth agoston ky thaneyt-ya vol-t oteth so says Saint Augustin who teach-IMPERF.3SG be-PERF him 'Saint Augustin, who was teaching him, says so' (Winkler Codex 1506, p.
-107 recto)
+Val-a 'be-PST', the temporal auxiliary of the past perfect and past continuous paradigms, was also more and more often replaced by vol-t 'be-PFV', as a consequence of which the same suffix appeared in the positions of both the tense marker and the aspect marker in complex verb forms, increasing the confusion.
+(28) Ki hallot-t-a vol-t valamikoron ezt hog az zentoknec who hear-PFV-3SG be-PFV ever this.ACC that the saints.DAT coronaia toviskel coronaztassec crown.Poss thorn.with crown.PASS.SBJV.3SG 'Who had heard before that the saints' crown be crowned with thorns.'
+(Döbrentei Codex 1508, p.5 verso) The use of volt in the past continuous (29) indicates that by beginning of the sixteenth century -t had lost its perfectivity feature; it simply marked past events, rather than past events with a present result.
+(29) Wgh mond zenth agoston ky thaneyt-ya vol-t oteth so says Saint Augustin who teach-IPFV.3SG be-PFV him 'Saint Augustin, who was teaching him, says so.'
+(Winkler Codex 1506, p.107 recto)